This database provides news and guidance on legal ethics, including practice guides, model rules, ethics opinions, reports and more.

 The University of Miami School of Law Library possesses an important collection of Everglades litigation documents.
 The collection contains materials gathered from over fifty lawsuits concerning the ecological degradation of the Everglades.

 An alternative to Westlaw and Lexis for case law research, Fastcase.com offers advanced searching on state and federal cases.
 Free to members of the Florida Bar, students may want to experience Fastcase which uses relevancy ranking to sort results and enables printing of cases with original pagination in .pdf format.
-Available through the law school network or by password to law school students, faculty and staff.
-Password is subject to change once a year.

 Opinions from the State of Florida Commission on Ethics from 1974 forward.
 This site also includes rules and orders of the Commission.